python/cpython/Doc/tutorial/introduction.rst

 * The :func:`print` function writes the value of the argument(s) it is given.
-  It differs from just writing the expression you want to write (as we did earlier in the calculator examples) in the way it handles multiple arguments, floating point quantities, and strings.
+  It differs from just writing the expression you want to write (as we did earlier in the calculator examples) in the way it handles multiple arguments, floating-point quantities, and strings.
 Strings are printed without quotes, and a space is inserted between items, so you can format things nicely, like this::